Brienne of Tarth: Season 6

 Brienne follows a group of Bolton soldiers sent to recapture Sansa, who had fled Winterfell along with Ramsay's slave Theon Greyjoy, and kills the soldiers before offering her services again to Sansa, who accepts.
-Brienne reveals to Sansa that Arya is still alive, although her whereabouts are unknown.
-Brienne, Podrick, and Sansa journey on to Castle Black (Theon having returned to the Iron Islands), where Sansa's half-brother Jon Snow, has just resigned as Lord Commander.
-At Castle Black she encounters Stannis' former advisors Davos Seaworth and Melisandre, and mockingly informs them that she killed Stannis and still blames them for their part in Renly's death.
-Also, a wilding, Tormund Giantsbane, takes a liking to Brienne, which she finds bothersome.
-Brienne escorts Sansa to meet with Littlefinger, who reveals that Sansa's great-uncle Brynden "Blackfish" Tully has captured House Tully's home Riverrun from the Freys.
-When Jon and Sansa leave Castle Black to gather men to overthrow Ramsay Bolton, Sansa sends Brienne to Riverrun to seek the Blackfish's support.
-Brienne claims Davos can't be trusted due to his former support for Stannis and then abandoning him, even though Davos only left on Stannis' orders.
+Brienne then reveals to Sansa that Arya is still alive, though her exact whereabouts are unknown.
+Brienne, Podrick, and Sansa travel to Castle Black (with Theon having returned to the Iron Islands), where Sansa's half-brother, Jon Snow, has just stepped down as Lord Commander of the Night's Watch.
+At Castle Black, she meets Stannis's former advisors, Davos Seaworth and Melisandre, and sarcastically tells them that she killed Stannis and still blames them for their roles in Renly's death.
+Additionally, a wildling named Tormund Giantsbane becomes interested in Brienne, which she finds annoying.
+Brienne then escorts Sansa to meet Littlefinger, who reveals that Sansa's great-uncle Brynden "Blackfish" Tully has captured House Tully's home, Riverrun, from the Freys.
+When Jon and Sansa leave Castle Black to gather forces to overthrow Ramsay Bolton, Sansa sends Brienne to Riverrun to seek the Blackfish's support.
+Brienne claims that Davos cannot be trusted because of his former support for Stannis and his subsequent abandonment, even though Davos only left on Stannis's orders.

 Brienne arrives at Riverrun to find it besieged by the Frey and Lannister armies, led by Jaime.
 Jaime permits Brienne to enter Riverrun to talk to the Blackfish, who is sympathetic to Sansa's cause but refuses to abandon his home.
-Soon afterward, the Blackfish's nephew Lord Edmure Tully is coerced into ordering the Tully troops to stand down.
+Soon afterward, the Blackfish's nephew, Lord Edmure Tully, is coerced into ordering the Tully troops to stand down.
 As the Lannisters begin pouring into the castle, the Blackfish helps Brienne and Podrick escape.
 Jaime sees them sailing away, and he and Brienne exchange a mournful farewell.

 Season 7

 Despite Brienne's failure to secure House Tully's support, the Stark loyalists are successful in ousting House Bolton, albeit only with the intervention of the Knights of the Vale and Littlefinger.
-Bran and Arya Stark, having heard of the Starks' victory, return to Winterfell.
-Arya spars with Brienne and takes Brienne aback when she is able to fight Brienne to a draw.
+Bran and Arya Stark, having heard of their House's victory, return to Winterfell.
+Arya spars with Brienne and takes Brienne aback when she can fight Brienne to a draw.

 Sansa receives a letter inviting her to King's Landing, where Jon intends to present evidence of the White Walkers to Queen Cersei.
 Refusing to return to King's Landing, Sansa sends Brienne as her representative, despite Brienne's reluctance to leave Sansa unprotected from Littlefinger.
-In King's Landing she is reunited with the Hound, who survived his injuries, and tells him Arya is safe.
-When Cersei refuses to aid in fighting the dead, she entreats Jaime to change her mind.
+In King's Landing, she is reunited with the Hound, who has survived his injuries, and tells him that Arya is safe.
+When Cersei refuses to aid in fighting the dead, Brienne entreats Jaime to change her mind.